How To Get Divorced Now Without Spending A Ton Of Money (13 Tips & Tricks)

 Even in the most basic divorce cases, preparing for trial will require at least half a day of your time, and if you hire a lawyer, half a day of their time…and that’s just to present your case.

-In addition to the actual trial, you will need to draft multiple documents and produce your trial exhibits.
+In addition to the actual trial, you will need to draft multiple documents, share your credit card info and joint accounts, and produce your trial exhibits.

 Once again…more time and money.